EirikTengesdal/AudioSlicer/README.md

 ```
 Please note that the following Concept DOI represents all of the versions of our record, and will currently resolve to the landing page of the latest version of our record: https://doi.org/10.5281/zenodo.5889526

 The recommended practice is to cite a specific version of the repository.
-Find the relevant Version DOI at Zenodo.
+Find the relevant Version DOI at Zenodo, for instance via the Concept DOI: https://doi.org/10.5281/zenodo.5889526

 ## Funding
 Part of this work has been funded by the Research Council of Norway project *Variation and Change in the Scandinavian Verb Phrase* (project number: 250755, PI: Ida Larsson).